 Yes, SD71’s course selection is extensive and covers all the necessary COURSES for university entrance.
 Work experience courses are available for 18-year-old students who are following an adult diploma route.
 Independent study courses (IDS) are also available and encouraged for students in grades 10-12.
 (IDS courses can be in any area of interest or study).

 #12 Do only students who can work independently attend Seven Summits?

 The Grade 8 and 9 schedule looks similar to that of a traditional school.
 With our support, students become confident learners who can manage their time effectively and become accountable for their own education.
 In Grades 10 to 12 their independence increases each year, so someone coming in those grades can still pick up the independent skills, just in a shorter timeframe.

 #13 Do Seven Summits students spend all their time doing online courses?
 Why not just home-school if that’s the case?

 Students who attend Seven Summits receive a blended model of face-to-face learning taught by BC certified teachers and online interactive learning.
 We are like a family, with opportunities you can’t find anywhere else.

 #14 What about competitive sports?
 Are there basketball, hockey and soccer teams?

 Due to our small size we do not currently offer sports teams.
-However, we do offer a rich variety of sports in our extra-curricular activities, trips and PE lessons, such as mountain biking, rock climbing, golf, curling, cross-country skiing and tennis.
+However, we do offer a rich variety of sports in our extra-curricular activities, trips and PE lessons, such as rock climbing, golf, curling, cross-country skiing and tennis.
 Free Avalanche training to gain AST1 accreditation is provided too (courtesy of Kootenay Avalanche Courses) and many of our student body are members of competitive sports clubs and teams.
 Students also have the opportunity to join teams for sports in local brick-and-mortar schools, as per BC Sports in Schools rules.

 #15 Is there arts and music instruction?